NicerWang/joomla-template-coldgrey/README.md

 3. Four Pictures' links in the right.
 4. The content in "Owner's Words".

-**You can change things above in "Template>style>coldgrey-Default".**
+**You can change things above in "Template > style > coldgrey-Default".**

 ## Module Postions

-postion-nav\Crumbs Navigation
+postion-nav \ Crumbs Navigation

-postion-search\SearchBox
+postion-search \ SearchBox

-position-right\Owner's Word
+position-right \ Owner's Word

-component\Main Output
+component \ Main Output

 ## Main Output

 ### Home
-The template only provide 'postion-right' in homepage.
+The template only provide "postion-right" in homepage.

 ### Passages
 Code and quote have different background color.